RockLikeAmadeus/poe2-roguelike-challenge-ruleset/README.md

 4. If you die at any point, roll a new ascendency and keystone, create a new character according to those requirements, and try again.

 ## FAQ

+Q: Why did you create this challenge?
+A: I created this challenge with two primary aims in mind

+1. Create a way to learn POE2 on a deep level by forcing myself to engage with mechanics I otherwise might avoid or overlook, with a high level of stakes and difficulty, requiring a deeper engagement with the game's mechanics to succeed.
+2. Fun - the roguelike/roguelite template is a large part of some of my most favorite games, and I think the mechanics of this challenge will make Path of Exile 2 even more enjoyable than it already is.

 ## TODO